 World of Color Disability Viewing Area

 The black circles are disability seating area with benches to the side of Desert Party viewing area.
 See a Cast Member to be directed to this area for viewing.
+There has also been some part of the yellow and blue section added to expand the area.

 - What You’ll See: a wonderful view with fewer people than the general viewing area.